LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ![Figure 13.](screenshots/Subsampling.png)

 You have just decreased point density to one point 10 cm<sup>-2</sup>.
+You can switch the individual layers on and off to visually inspect the effect of reducing point density.
 If you compare the properties in the bottom left panel you will see that points have been reduced to a fraction of the original.
+If you save the subsampled point cloud you will see that file size has also decreased significantly.
+If your GPU has struggled displaying the data thus far you might find it easier to navigate the subsampled point cloud.

 ![Figure 14.](screenshots/Subsampled.png)